lethaiq/GRACE_KDD20/README.md

 GRACE: Generating Concise and Informative Contrastive Sample to Explain Neural Network Model’s Prediction.
 Thai Le, Suhang Wang, Dongwon Lee.
 26th ACM SIGKDD Int’l Conf. on Knowledge Discovery and Data Mining (KDD), Virtual.
 August 2020.

+##### (October 26) We updated the arxiv version of our paper to reflect the handling of categorical features of GRACE algorithm.

 #### Train, Evaluation and Explanation
 Use `main.py` file for training, evaluating and generating explanation.